 Kernsley, H: 'Combat Air Power in Irregular Warfare: Operational Utility, the Lack of Narrative and the Risk of Strategic Failure'.

-NATO A&S Power can make a decisive contribution to C-IED operations, both in defeating the device and the systems on which it depends.
+NATO A&S Power can make a decisive contribution to C-IED operations, both in attacking IED networks and defeating emplaced IEDs.

 CHAPTER IV

 The NATO Air and Space (A&S) Power Contribution to C-IED